texfaq/texfaq.github.io/FAQ-bibtocorder.md

 4. Run LaTeX often enough that things are stable again.

-Which is indeed simple, but it's going to get tedious when you've found errors in your ''stable'' version, often enough.
+Which is indeed simple, but it's going to get tedious when you've found errors in your "stable" version, often enough.

 The package [`notoccite`](https://ctan.org/pkg/notoccite) avoids the kerfuffle, and suppresses citations while in the table of contents, or lists of figures, tables